Souvenir & Commemorative Items

 Thanks in advance.

-Souvenir Cards and similar to be identified-Page 1
+Unknown Souvenir Cards - to be identified-Page 1

 The USPS started issuing commemorative panels in 1972.
 Each panel is devoted to a separate issue and includes unused examples of